DCotterill/halixia-hugo/content/ma/transferable-skills-322.md

 layout: static
 ---

-The importance of transferable skills
+The importance of transferable skills.

 You are already likely to possess many transferable skills employers value.
 Highlighting your transferable skills is especially important when changing jobs or industries.